-The prelude was the livestream of the Carmen performance from the empty Staatsoper Unter den Linden.
+The prelude was the livestream of the Carmen performance from the empty Staatsoper Unter den Linden back in March.
 160,000 people in Berlin, Germany and the whole world watched.
-Although all Berlin concert halls have to remain closed until end of the season to contain the corona virus, cultural life in the capital continues - albeit from home.
-Make yourself comfortable on the couch and enjoy these classical music tips and live streams in the coming weeks.
+Although all Berlin concert halls have again to remain closed to contain the corona virus, cultural life in the capital continues - albeit from home.
+Make yourself comfortable on the couch and enjoy these classical music tips.

 Philharmonie: Digital Concert Hall